 Child protection order

-A child protection can be made by the Children’s Court if the child has been harmed or is at risk of harm.
+A child protection order can be made by the Children’s Court if the child has been harmed or is at risk of harm.
 These protection orders can take different forms:

-• Directive order.
+- Directive order.
 The respondent is required to perform some action for the child’s care.

-• Supervision order.
+- Supervision order.
 This requires the Department of Child Safety, Seniors and Disability Services (DCSSDS) to supervise the child’s care.

-• Custody order.
+- Custody order.
 The DCSSDS or a family member is directed to have responsibility for the child’s daily care.

-• Guardianship order.
+- Guardianship order.
 A suitable party is given parental responsibility for the child’s daily care and long-term decisions.

-A child protection order can be made by the Children’s Court if the child has been harmed or is at risk of harm.
-These protection orders can take different forms, depending on the child’s specific circumstances and needs.
-The Court follows strict regulations to determine the appropriate order, and in certain situations, arbitration or mediation may be considered to resolve disputes effectively and in the child’s best interests.
+Protection orders can take different forms, depending on the child’s circumstances and needs.
+The Court follows strict regulations to determine the appropriate order.
+In certain situations, arbitration or mediation may resolve disputes effectively and in the child’s best interests.

 Family Law Regulations 1984

 The Family Law Regulations 1984 supplement the Family Law Act and are administered by the Attorney-General’s Department.
-The regulations prescribe family legal procedures in courts with jurisdiction under the Family Law Act.
+The regulations prescribe legal procedures in courts with jurisdiction under the Family Law Act.

-These regulations establish several critical matters, including how courts refer disputes, procedural requirements, and specific provisions under the Family Law Regulations 1984 to ensure compliance with legal standards.
-The Family Law Regulations 1984 establish several critical matters, including guidelines for dispute resolution, enforcement procedures, and legal compliance requirements.
+These regulations establish several critical matters.
+These include how courts refer matters in dispute, procedural requirements, and specific provisions under the Family Law Regulations 1984 to ensure compliance with legal standards.
+Some of the areas covered are the following:

-• How to perform parentage testing.
+- How to perform parentage testing.

-• Registering overseas child-related orders.
+- Registering overseas child-related orders.

-• Assigning legal jurisdiction to specific state and territory courts.
+- Assigning legal jurisdiction to specific state and territory courts.

-• Regulating who may perform family law arbitration.
+- Regulating who may perform family law arbitration.

 Family law amendment